Highland Income Fund Announces the Regular Monthly Dividend

 DALLAS, Nov.
 1, 2019 /PRNewswire/ -- Highland Income Fund (NYSE: HFRO) ("HFRO" or the "Fund") today announced its regular monthly dividend on its common stock of $0.0770 per share.
 The dividend will be payable on November 29, 2019 to shareholders of record at the close of business November 20, 2019.

-The Fund is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P. (the "Manager"), an affiliated adviser of Highland Capital Management, L.P.
+The Fund is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P. (the "Manager").
 The Fund will pursue its investment objective by investing primarily in the following categories of securities and instruments: (i) floating-rate loans and other securities deemed to be floating-rate investments; (ii) investments in securities or other instruments directly or indirectly secured by real estate (including real estate investment trusts ("REITs"), preferred equity, securities convertible into equity securities and mezzanine debt); and (iii) other instruments, including but not limited to secured and unsecured fixed-rate loans and corporate bonds, distressed securities, mezzanine securities, structured products (including but not limited to mortgage-backed securities, collateralized loan obligations and asset-backed securities), convertible and preferred securities, equities (public and private), and futures and options.
 The investment objective of the Fund is to provide a high level of current income, consistent with the preservation of capital in a registered fund format.
 The Fund declares and pays dividends of investment income monthly.

 Total operating expenses as of the most recent fund semi-annual report are 3.04%.
 For most recent quarter-end performance please visit www.highlandfunds.com or call 1-800-357-9167.